NikolaSivkov/NikolaSivkov/content/post/self-host-your-dependencies/index.md

 * <https://jfrog.com/artifactory/>

 My personal pick is Inedo's ProGet, since it's free for commercial use, and you have to pay only for the advanced features ( multi node support, ultra fine grained access rules), which you may or may not need, and it has a nice UI to configure everything.

+## Conclusion

+In conclusion, the recent events surrounding Docker hub and other incidents in the past highlight the importance of taking control of your dependencies and not solely relying on external registries.
+By self-hosting your dependencies or using a reliable 3rd-party Docker registry or package feed server, you can prevent disruptions to your operations and mitigate potential risks.
+Weigh the pros and cons of each option and choose the one that best fits your organization's needs and requirements.
+Remember, taking measures to own your dependencies can save you from potential headaches and ensure the smooth running of your projects.